 |

-spent, collecting the data to make it as authentic as possible.
+spent collecting the data to make it as authentic as possible.

-As you may know, there are no Ferrari Sharknose cars
+There are no Ferrari Sharknose cars

 still in existence, so information had to be obtained from photographs